Thor: The Dark World (2013)

 This a superhero movie that separates itself by its sheer sense of fun.
 Thor: The Dark World takes what worked in the previous movie and provides more of it.
 The campy, silly Asgard stuff is given even more time, the mischievous sense of humor is renewed, the fantasy worlds given more depth and better action/effects, and fan favorite Loki gets a big starring role this time with extra brotherly bickering.
 It’s not the best superhero movie, nor is it the best Marvel film of recent years, but Thor 2 knows what kind of movie it wishes to be and how to best achieve this.
 It’s a loopy, droll, and rather imaginative big-budget superhero film, while still finding ways to be somewhat generic with its overall plotting and character turns.
 While the action is suitably epic, it’s the character interactions that are the most enjoyable aspect.
 It seems excessively lazy to say that if you enjoyed the first Thor, you’ll probably enjoy the second one as well, but there it is.
 Perhaps next time the storyline won’t be as convoluted and we can get even more Loki.
 Barring that, I’ll accept additional Chris O’Dowd screen time.

 Nate’s Grade: B

-Posted on November 10, 2013, in 2013 Movies and tagged action, alan taylor, anthony hopkins, chris hemsowrth, chris o'dowd, comic book, fantasy, idris elba, kat dennings, natalie portman, sci-fi, sequel, stellen skarsgard, super hero, tom hiddleston.
+Posted on November 10, 2013, in 2013 Movies and tagged action, alan taylor, anthony hopkins, chris hemsowrth, chris o'dowd, comic book, fantasy, idris elba, kat dennings, marvel, natalie portman, sci-fi, sequel, stellen skarsgard, super hero, tom hiddleston.
 Bookmark the permalink.
 Leave a comment.